-In our modern day where flying is done for pleasure just as much as it’s done for business, airports and airplanes can be found in just about every corner of the world as the demand to reach far off destinations only increases.
-Through this shift from flying as necessity to flying for fun, designs for airports have shifted from simply practical and functional, to highly unique and culturally reflective in design.
-For visitors to a country, an airport can play a massively impactful role on the perception of the country as the airport creates that first taste of a nation and countries now know how a great airport can play an important role in tourism.
+In our modern-day where flying is done for pleasure just as much as it’s done for business, airports and airplanes can be found in just about every corner of the world as the demand to reach far-off destinations only increases.
+Through this shift from flying as a necessity to flying for fun, designs for airports have shifted from simply practical and functional, to highly unique and culturally reflective in design.
+For visitors to a country, an airport can play a massively impactful role on the perception of the country as the airport creates that first taste of a nation, and countries now know how a great airport can play an important role in tourism.
 Below is a look at 10 of the most beautiful airports in the world:

 10. Carrasco International Airport -Montevideo, Uruguay

 The airport named after a suburb just outside of Montevideo, Uruguay gained a fair amount of international acclaim in 2009 following the opening of a brand new terminal.
 The refined, classy and elegant design garnered Uruguayan-born architect Rafael Vinoly a great deal of praise for his impressive work.
 The functionalities of the terminal are all enclosed under one sweeping 365-meter curved roof.
 The interior of the airport is covered in daylight as a result of the design, and visitors can look out the windows to behold the rolling landscape, which lies beyond the planes taking off.

 The original passenger terminal – which is now used as the cargo terminal – was opened in 1947.
 In 2003 the Uruguayan government transferred the administration, operation and maintenance to a private company, which then invested heavily in the airport.
 The new capacity for the upgraded Carrasco International Airport can handle around 6-million travelers a year through their doors.

 9. King Fahd International Airport -Dammam, Saudi Arabia